Multiracial Congregations May Not Bridge Racial Divide

 "I needed a different experience," says Myrtle Lee, 73, who left the Black church she had been attending and joined Meadowridge with her two sisters.
 "I wanted to worship with everybody that I worked with.
 I work with not just Black people.
 I wanted to go to church with those same people."

-One of her sisters, Cecilia Rhodes, says it took a while to get accustomed to worshiping in a predominantly white church.
+One of her sisters, Cecilia Rhodes, says it took a while to get accustomed to worshipping in a predominantly white church.

 "Sometimes, there was stares," she says.
 "People looking at you kind of strangely.
 And then I just made it my mission to hug.
 So I started hugging people."

-Curtis Hudson, who is African American, joined Meadowridge with his wife Andrea, who is white, shortly after they moved to the Fort Worth area.
+Curtis Hudson, who is African American, joined Meadowridge with his wife, Andrea, who is white, shortly after they moved to the Fort Worth area.

 "We were looking for a church, and what we found were either all white or all Black," Hudson says.
-"And then Andrea did a Google search for 'mullticultural churches,' and this church came up.
+"And then Andrea did a Google search for 'multicultural churches,' and this church came up.
 So we said, 'Let's check it out.'"

 Meadowridge remains today one of the few intentionally multicultural churches in the Dallas-Fort Worth area.